 Market Table Bistro

 Good things come to those who wait and you’ll have to wait until a Friday or a Saturday to dine at this locavore classic in Lovettsville.
 Chef-owner Jason Lage (who also has the more downhome Market Burger in Purcellville), partners with local growers, vintners and culinary artisans to offer what he calls “origin-specific cuisine.”
 How local can you get?
 Well, the goat cheese in the summer salad comes from nearby Georges Mill Farm; local mushroom purveyor Misty Meadows supplies the oyster mushrooms in the potato gnocchi entrée and family-owned School Hill Garden farm in Round Hill provides everything from greens and tomatoes to watercress, carrots and beans.
 The menu is seasonal and ever-changing: visit when the famous pork belly dish – the pork from rare Mangalitsa pigs raised on a farm in Lovettsville – is back on the menu.
-The local ethos extends to the drinks: order a bottle of Loudoun-made 2022 Boden Young Petillant Viognier.
+The local ethos extends to the wine: order a bottle of The Vineyards & Winery at Lost Creek's 21 Cabernet Franc or Domaine Fortier Vineyards Chardonnay.

 Magnolias at the Mill